 To help parents find their in-flight zen, here’s the inside scoop on airlines that go the extra mile to accommodate kids.
-(And for even more airline tips, read this.)

 A Seattle staple, Alaska’s well-known for being on time, promises to deliver checked bags to baggage claim in less than 20 minutes, provides free kid-friendly movies and has a menu of healthy, actually flavorful plane food.

-Bonus: the kids’ choice picnic pack is just $6 and full of favorites, from Pirate Booty to Tree Top applesauce and YumEarth organic fruit snacks.
+Bonus: The kids’ choice picnic pack is just $6 and full of favorites, from Pirate Booty to Tree Top applesauce and YumEarth organic fruit snacks.

 Allegiant Air and Spirit Airlines